Governor-General of Jamaica: Functions

 Jamaica shares the person of the sovereign equally with 14 other countries in the Commonwealth of Nations.
-As the sovereign works and resides predominantly outside of Jamaican borders, the governor-general's primary task is to perform the monarch's constitutional duties on his or her behalf.
-As such, the governor-general carries out his or her functions in the government of Jamaica on behalf and in the name of the Sovereign.
+As the sovereign works and resides predominantly outside of Jamaican borders, the governor-general's primary task is to perform the monarch's constitutional duties on their behalf.
+As such, the governor-general carries out their functions in the government of Jamaica on behalf and in the name of the Sovereign.

 The governor-general's powers and duties are derived from Section 27 to 33 of the constitution, which set out certain provisions relating to the governor-general.

 Constitutional role

 The constitution gives the governor-general the authority to name the date of a general election, to appoint Ministers and assign them responsibilities to appoint Parliamentary Secretaries, the Attorney General, senators, privy councilors, the Chief Justice, the President of the Court of Appeal, the Director of Public Prosecutions and members of the Services Commissions.
 In most cases the governor-general acts in accordance with the advice of the prime minister, in some cases also after consultation with the leader of the opposition and in other cases in the recommendation of such authorities as the Services Commissions and the Privy Council.

 The constitutional responsibilities of the governor-general also include exercising executive authority, granting the prerogative of mercy, giving royal assent to bills, and appointing members of Service Commissions issuing Proclamations for the proroguing and summoning of Parliament, and declaring States of Emergency.

 After an election, it is the governor-general who formally requests the leader of the political party which gains the support of a majority in parliament to form a government.
 The governor-general commissions the prime minister and appoints other ministers after the election.

 The governor-general holds regular meetings with the prime minister, and where necessary with members of the Cabinet and the leader of the opposition.

 The governor-general may, in certain circumstances, exercise without—or contrary to—ministerial advice.
 These are known as the reserve powers.